aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/10-DOM.md

 > [!CAUTION]
 > The `iframe.contentDocument` property is only available if the iframe you are serving is from the same origin as your site.
 Otherwise you will get a `SecurityError` to prevent XSS attacks.
 Doing any DOM stuff with an embedded site is prohibited if not served from the same origin.

+### Event listeners

+Here are the events you can listen for on an iframe element:

+- `"load"`: when the iframe loads its content.
+### Message Sending

 The only thing you can do is post messages: